NaturalIntelligence/nimn-spec/SPEC.md

 }
 ```

-There is no standard defined for schema.
-It is purely depends on the programming language or tool who is converting application object to nimn data format.
+There is no standard definition of schema.
+It is purely depends on the programming language or serializer who is converting the application object to nimn data format.

-## Data
+### Data

 Data is the flat form of application object where all the values are separated by either boundary characters or value characters.